-Propellers and jet engines aren’t the only thing spinning at Metro Airport these days, now that it has installed a half dozen wind turbines.
+Propellers and jet engines aren’t the only thing spinning at Metro Airport these days.
+So now that it has installed a half dozen wind turbines.

 The $75,000 project put six turbines at the north and west sides of the airport.
 These are not your normal wind turbines.
 They are made in a cylinder, so the blades are vertical.
 The made-in-Michigan turbines stand 30 feet tall but measure only four feet wide.
 They will not interfere with air traffic.

 “We’re trying to stay as low as possible,” says Ali Dib, director of facilities for Metro Airport.